honakade/Learning-SQL-Journey/README.md

 Welcome to my **SQL Learning Journey**!
 This repository documents my progress, projects, and exercises as I learn and practice SQL.
 My goal is to build a solid foundation in SQL and develop skills to analyze data effectively, design databases, and create meaningful insights.

 ---
+## 📌 **About Me**
+I’m an aspiring data analyst passionate about extracting insights from data.
+SQL is one of the core skills I’m developing to achieve this goal

+---
 ## 🚀 **Learning Goals**
 Here are the main objectives I aim to achieve through this journey:
 - Understand SQL fundamentals (SELECT, WHERE, GROUP BY, etc.).